 “It was a funny day that fortune shined on us,” reminisces K’Lib.
 “Honey’s camel had gotten into our tent, and that damn thing ate an eight-ounce bag of Kashmiri hashish.
 So there we were, playing at a little bar in Marrakesh, smoking camel shit, when in walks Henry Stone.”

-The stark tracks invoke a road-weary love trauma that is both abject and inviting.
 “Our music is intentionally haunting,” says lead singer Rhyse, “but it’s honest in its darkness.
 It’s a feeling.
 A feeling of truth from the abysmal depths of a dark place where beauty and connectivity are born, live, and die inside a lonesome heart.”

 “Nobody Cares” is a ballad driven by a phasing distortion on the guitar and provocative lyrics, the song is a skeleton’s death-grip at the throat of love.

 “Worthless And Weak” is for fans of Leonard Cohen and Tom Waits.
 This banjo evokes a merciless but ultimately triumphant journey through the dark heart of America.